ColossalFossilGames/AnimalsAreFunContinued/README.md

 - Any user configurable settings should be added to the Settings class and set to be configured in the AnimalsAreFunContinued class
 - Logic for JobDriver or JoyGiver for pass/fail checks should be placed in the Validators folder
 - Try to keep JobDrivers, JoyGivers and Toils in separate classes
+- Use #if statements to conditionally compile code for different RimWorld versions
+- If conditional code is not an override of a base class member, then create a static interpreter method to handle conversion
+- Do not create interpreter methods for actions inside of toils that are included in the render pipeline

 ## Built With